built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace-via-api/README.md

 OpenFin Workspace is currently **only supported on Windows**.

-# Launch your Content in OpenFin Workspace
+# Add your content to OpenFin Workspace (Home & Browser) via an api

 OpenFin Workspace empowers you to feed content & apps to OpenFin Home via our API.
 This gives you the choice of fetching your list of applications from a *Content Discovery Service* or somewhere else.